 What is a Chronic Disease Management Plan (CDMP)?

-What is the criteria to be enrolled in a CDMP?
+What are the criteria to be enrolled in a CDMP?

 To be involved in a CDMP your GP must help you manage a complex or chronic medical condition, such as:

-CDMP are only available through your GP, with the appropriate paper work needing to be completed before your first podiatry visit.
+CDMP is only available through your GP, with the appropriate paperwork needing to be completed before your first podiatry visit.

 What services will a CDMP provide?

 A CDMP allows a total of 5 subsidised visits per calendar year, to approved Allied Health practitioners.
 The referral is valid for 12 months, after this time the referral will expire and you will need to see your GP for a new care plan.

 However, If you exceed this number of visits you will be wholly responsible for your account and may need to use your private health insurance if available.

 Medicare visits will be processed on the day of consultation, however, it will take up to 24 hours to receive the rebate into your nominated account.

 This is why it is important for you to keep track of the number of visits you have used and not exceed your limit.